randywang123/factors-that-affect-median-household-income-in-Baltimore-city/README.md

 # Future Suggestion

-- Improve the employment rate by implementing different projects from a mayor's perspective, which could finally enhance the average household income in the city
+- Improve the employment rate by implementing different projects could finally enhance the average household income in the city.
+- Since population density would also contribute to the median household income, we also do more research in how to use resources in a more efficient way to improve the total profit we can get.
+More data related to this topic may help to find out the optimal solution.